monsoonmaelstrom/book2/book2.md

 “Fine.
 What do you want me to do?”

 I see Alex glance at Davy, and Davy gives him a small nod, indicating Alex should run the show.
-I’m not sure if he thinks it’s because Alex will do a better job, or if he’s worried that I’ll lose what little composure I have if he starts talking to me.
+I’m not sure if he thinks it’s because Alex will do a better job, or if he’s worried I’ll lose what little composure I have if he starts talking to me.

 “Can you feel the magic connecting the two of you?”